 Michigan State University

-As the first university to offer a packaging degree, in 1952, and the first to establish a dedicated School of Packaging, Michigan State has the field perfected.
+As the first university to offer a packaging degree, in 1952, and the first to establish a dedicated School of Packaging, Michigan State has the packaging industry perfected.
 Students in the MSU School of Packaging can earn a BS or MS degree, as well as a rare PhD in Packaging for those who wish to enter an academic or research career.
-Students not only learn the most current and up-to-date technical knowledge, but the full range of the field, from human factors and environmental impact, to quality protection and damage prevention.
+Students not only learn the most current and up-to-date technical knowledge but the full range of the field, from human factors and environmental impact to quality protection and damage prevention.
 With MSU’s reputation in the field, graduates will be turning away offers.